sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 # Running inference on image and predicting segment mask
-1. Download the code with trained model weight from [Here](https://drive.google.com/file/d/10gnZWp9lFbLYyiAFlUqgdSyIGU-Zmwi0/view?usp=sharing) or train the model yourself using the instructions of the Training section.
+1. Download the code with trained model weight from [Here](https://drive.google.com/file/d/10gnZWp9lFbLYyiAFlUqgdSyIGU-Zmwi0/view?usp=sharing) or [here] (https://drive.google.com/file/d/1DUJizPcyU1fjfZuWRMCc4x53mXUzSsoT/view?usp=sharing). or train the model yourself using the instructions of the Training section.
 2. Open the RunPredictionOnFolder.py script.
 3. Set the path to the folder where the images are stored to the: InputDir parameter (all the images in the input folder should be in .jpg or .png format)
 4. Set the output folder where the output will be stored to the: OutDir parameter.